Here at North Burnett Regional Council, we know how important your pet is to you.

 What happens if my dog loses its identification tag?

-Come into the Council’s Administration Centre and we will issue you with a new one.
-Fees do apply.
+Come into the Council’s Administration Centre and we will issue you with a new one ($8.00 tag fee will apply).
 It is important that your dog has a tag for identification purposes, and that it’s worn at all times..

 Seizure and Impounding of Animals